 Each state's licensure granting body has established the minimum requirements relating to coursework and fieldwork commitments for a student to earn a graduate degree that is eligible for licensure.
-The MA in Counseling degrees meet the educational eligibility requirements to qualify students to sit for the exam for allied mental health professional licensure in the Commonwealth of Massachusetts*, as well as in most US states.
+The MA in Counseling degree meets the educational eligibility requirements to qualify students to sit for the exam for Allied Mental Health Professional licensure in the Commonwealth of Massachusetts*, as well as in most U.S. states.

 * The Massachusetts Board of Registration of Allied Mental Health and Human Services Professionals has established the minimum requirements for coursework and fieldwork needed for a student to earn a graduate degree and be eligible for licensure as a Licensed Mental Health Counselor (LMHC).
 The minimum requirements are:

-The Graduate Mental Health and Counseling programs offer flexible on-campus, online, and hybrid learning formats, as well as hands-on field experiences, to meet the needs of both working professionals and those engaging in graduate education full-time.
-The curriculum provides rigorous scholarship both inside the classroom and in practicum settings, focused on critical theories, research and applications of counseling with an emphasis on the social, political, economic, and cultural contexts of mental health treatment.
+The MA in Counseling programs offer flexible hybrid learning formats (on-campus, online synchronous, and combined modalities), as well as hands-on field experiences, to meet the needs of both working professionals and those engaging in graduate education full-time.
+The curriculum provides rigorous scholarship focused on critical theories, research and applications of counseling, with an emphasis on the social, political, economic, and cultural contexts of mental health treatment.

 You are able to take two graduate courses before applying or being accepted into the Regis College program.
 Check to see if your employer or undergraduate institution has a partnership agreement with Regis, for discounted tuition or to transfer our graduate credits back to meet your undergraduate requirements.

 Please contact the graduate admission office at 781.768.7330 or firstname.lastname@example.org for more information.
-Note that completion of courses as a non-matriculated student does not guarantee acceptance to the program.
+Note that completion of coursework as a non-matriculated student does not guarantee acceptance to the program.

-Regis College's Graduate Mental Health and Counseling Programs courses are dynamic and practical.
-You will engage in frequent clinical role play, case assessments and simulations, and practice supervision and consultation roles.
+Regis College's MA in Counseling programs provide you with courses that are dynamic and practical.
+You will engage in frequent clinical role-play, case assessments and simulations, and practice supervision and consultation roles.
 Our MA in Counseling degrees include practicum and internship placements that are developmentally appropriate and matched to the individual student’s readiness and clinical interests.